You are viewing a past event. Please visit the meetings homepage for current events.

 In-Person Fees:

-Academic/Media Private Room/Private Bath Package: $1945
+Academic/Media Private Room/Private Bath Package: $tba

-Academic/Media Private Room/Shared Bath Package: $1820
+Academic/Media Private Room/Shared Bath Package: $tba

-Academic Shared Room Package: $1660
+Academic Shared Room Package: $tba

-Academic/Media No-Housing Package: $1240
+Academic/Media No-Housing Package: $tba

-Student Package: $1545
+Student Package/No Housing Package: $tba

-Corporate Private Room/Private Bath Package: $2485
+Corporate Private Room/Private Bath Package: $tba

-Corporate No-Housing Package: $1780
+Corporate No-Housing Package: $tba

 *Student Housing is default double occupancy.
 Please inquire about availability and fees to upgrade to a private room.

+NOTE: We cannot guarantee housing will be on campus.
 Room packages close 2 weeks before the meeting start date

 Virtual Participation: Includes access to the oral sessions via Zoom, the digital poster gallery, the Slack discussion workspace, and the Leading Strand video archive.
 If you are submitting an abstract for an oral or poster presentation, please plan to attend the meeting in-person.